 How do I pay for my trip?

-We ask that a deposit of $3000 be made at the time of booking to secure your spot for the 2019 Beacons Shoot.
-Another installment of $3000 is due by February 1st, 2019 and the last installment of $3750 must be paid by May 1, 2019.
+We ask that a deposit of $3000 be made at the time of booking to secure your spot for the Beacons Shoot.
+Two more installments will occur prior to the summer before your trip.
+We send you a detailed invoice before you book.

 What if my spouse wants to come?

-Spouses are welcome to attend for an extra $1900.
+Spouses are welcome to attend for an extra $1900 for 2019 and $2250 for 2020.
 There are a limited number of seats on the bus, so space is limited for non-shooting spouses.
 The week will be planned to include a couple days in the field watching the shooting, a couple days of sight seeing with a local tour company, along with relaxing in the quaint town of Crickhowell or enjoying a spa day.
 Spouses that wish to share a peg and shoot are more than encouraged!
 Please let us know.

 What date should I arrive at Heathrow?